This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 The Preparation Behind the Magic

-The markets may only last a few weeks, but the preparation takes all year long.
+The markets only last a few weeks, but the preparation takes all year long.
 Vendors spend months crafting their goods, building up their inventory, and perfecting their displays.
-From handmade ornaments to beautifully carved wooden toys, you can tell each piece has been made with care and passion.

 Even the stalls themselves are a work of art.
-Construction starts weeks in advance, with crews carefully setting up wooden booths, decorating them with garlands and lights, and assembling attractions like pyramids and Ferris wheels.
+Construction starts weeks in advance, with crews carefully setting up wooden booths, decorating them with garlands and lights, and assembling things like pyramids and ferris wheels.
 By the time opening day rolls around, it’s like stepping into a fully realized Christmas wonderland.

 Exploring Frankfurt’s Christmas Markets